 Upon your death, your will is submitted to the court for probate, which is a long, complicated court process.
 If a family member contests the validity of the will, there may be further complications during the process.
-The attorneys at the Deason Garner Law Firm do not represent clients for will disputes, but they will guide you through the process of finding counsel to represent you.
+The attorneys at Deason Garner & Hansen Law Firm do not represent clients for will disputes, but they will guide you through the process of finding counsel to represent you.

 With proper estate planning, you may be able to avoid your will going into probate and save your family unnecessary stress and expense.
 Contact us today at (928) 783-4575 to schedule a consultation with Shawn D. Garner or Adam D. Hansen and learn more about your options for probate in Yuma, Arizona.